nsidc/earthaccess/docs/user_guide/backwards-compatibility.md

 ### 0.14.0

 * `earthaccess.login()` will now raise an exception by default if Earthdata Login rejects credentials.
   We recommend you adjust your code to handle this.
-If you'd really like to disable this, pass `earthaccess.login(..., raise_on_failure=False)`.
+If you want to disable this, pass `earthaccess.login(..., raise_on_failure=False)`.